ChildsplayOSU/bogl-docs/tutorials/types.md

 type ClassicIceCreamFlavor = {Vanilla, Chocolate, Strawberry}
 type WaterValveState = {Open, Closed}
 type StateOfMatter = {Solid, Liquid, Gas, Plasma}
+type ClothingArticle = {Shirt, Pants, Hat, Shoe, Jacket, Scarf, Glove}
-type VertebrateAnimal = {Mammal, Reptile, Amphibian, Bird, Fish} type QuestionAnswer = {Yes} -- You are allowed to create a type that has only one possible value.
+type QuestionAnswer = {Yes} -- You are allowed to create a type that has only one possible value.

 -- Types based off of the built in types